ibm-cloud-docs/event-notifications/en-terraform-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="30m"}

-This tutorial shows you how to sse Terraform to configure files like `provider.tf` to declare {{site.data.keyword.en_short}} resources for deployent.
+This tutorial shows you how to use Terraform to configure files like `provider.tf` to declare {{site.data.keyword.en_short}} resources for deployment.
 {: shortdesc}

 ## Before you begin